cc50liu/ChinaWorldBankAidLocationSelectionAfrica/AnalysisSteps.md

 ## Analysis Steps
-The environment setup and sequence of scripts I ran for the Image Confounding Analysis of World Bank and China aid projects in Africa are described below.
+The steps I took to setup the environment and to run the analysis are described below.

 ### 1. Configure NAISS high performance cluster environment apptainers
 *I ran the following from the /mimer/NOBACKUP/groups/globalpoverty1/cindy/recipes/ directory.
-The scripts below are stored in the ./env_conf directory.
+In GitHub, the scripts mentioned below are found at ./env_conf.
 If rerunning, adjust the commands for your directory structure.*

 #### To rebuild the apptainer environment to include updates to the causalimages package:
 1. Move current image to a backup name, so the new image can be created: